Yutarop/ga-pixel-art/README.md

-# GA Pixel Art Generator
+# Image Evolution GIF Generator (using Genetic Algorithm)

-A genetic algorithm implementation that evolves pixel art by attempting to recreate a target image through evolutionary computation.
+A genetic algorithm implementation that evolves a low-resolution image by attempting to approximate a target image through evolutionary computation.
-The program generates an animated GIF showing the evolution process from random noise to the final approximation.
+The program generates an animated GIF that visualizes the entire evolution process from random noise to a recognizable approximation using pixel-level mutations and selection.

 ## Demo
 | **Original Image** | **Generated GIF** |